 In the last seven years, I have had numerous DACs in-house for listening and reviewing purposes.
-They ranged in price from $1,200 up to $25,000, and came from such luminaries as Playback Design, Ensemble, Accustic Arts, Eximus, Esoteric, dCS, PS Audio, MSB, Lab 12, and Mhdt Labs, to mention a few.
+They ranged in price from $1,200 up to $25,000 and came from such luminaries as Playback Design, Ensemble, Accustic Arts, Eximus, Esoteric, dCS, PS Audio, MSB, Lab 12, and Mhdt Labs, to mention a few.
 I have come to the following conclusions: First, the 24-bit/192 kHz format or higher resolution formats (DSD/MQA) playback fidelity is not superior to 16/44.1 kHz or 16/48 kHz formats.
 The higher resolution formats are different but not necessarily superior.
-Aspects of music that are very important to me, such as harmonic structure/timbres, three-dimensional imaging, and a sense of air or space around individual instruments that lead me to relax into the music and enjoy the emotional content were often lacking in the DACs based on the higher resolution formats.
+Aspects of music that are very important to me, such as harmonic structure/timbres, three-dimensional imaging, and a sense of air or space around individual instruments that lead me to relax into the music and enjoy the emotional content, were often lacking in the DACs, based on the higher resolution formats.
 Second, the specific DAC chips that were used contributed approximately 20 to 30 percent of the total sonic signature of that DAC.
 The vast majority of the performance of each DAC was determined by the quality of its power supply, analog conversation circuit, and overall internal parts and build quality.
-Third, R-2R ladder DACs require no filtering and do no up-sampling/oversampling, very often offer the most natural/organic presentation of the music, if the above-mentioned power supply, analog conversation circuit, and build quality are first rate.
-Finally, to my ears, DACs that include a tube buffer section, often offer more liquidity, the density of timbres/tonality, and three-dimensional imaging than DACs that are based on solid-state conversation circuits.
+Third, R-2R ladder DACs require no filtering and do no up-sampling/oversampling, very often offering the most natural/organic presentation of the music if the above-mentioned power supply, analog conversation circuit, and build quality are first-rate.
+Finally, to my ears, DACs that include a tube buffer section often offer more liquidity, the density of timbres/tonality, and three-dimensional imaging than DACs that are based on solid-state conversation circuits.
 Yes, these solid-state DACs offer great transparency and micro-details, but my experience is that they have a tendency to thin out the textural weight and slightly “wash out” the complexity of timbres and tonality compared to the tube-buffered DACs.

 So, what does the upcharge of $1,000 get you in the Tubadour III SE?
 Plenty, based on the following additions and upgrades: